top of page

 The Bailong Elevator is a technical challenge and an impressive architectural work in itself.
 The view from the glass cabins is equally impressive but it doesn't last long as this elevator breaks all records in terms of speed.

-The "Hundred Dragons" then propel you in just a few tens of seconds to the top (or the base) of the cliffs, scrolling vertically and offering spectacular views.
+The "Hundred Dragons" then propel you in just a few tens of seconds to the top of the cliffs, scrolling vertically and offering spectacular views.
 It is, however, quite difficult to photograph given the number of people around you and the impressive speed of the ascent.
-But the videos are always impressive.
+But the videos are always impressive and perfect for social networks, what Chinese have understood!

 The elevator is located in the Yuanjiajie area, not far from the "Avatar Hallelujah Mountain" Peak.
-You will probably need to take a free shuttle to get to the Yuanjiajie area if you are not already there.
+You will probably need to take a free shuttle to get to the Yuanjiajie area if you are not already there (read my first article about the organization of the Zhangjiajie National Park).

 You will then easily find the elevator by following the signs.
 However, a short walk is necessary to reach it from the bus stop.